 Of course, the bills had something else to say.

-Winter cycling has dramatically changed my outlook on this warm coziness that I’ve always associated with the cold weather.
+Winter cycling has dramatically changed my outlook on this warm coziness that I’ve always associated with cold weather.

-Now that I know I can easily bike to work, to the store, to my friends’ homes, I save a lot more money on gas.
+Now that I know I can easily bike to work, to the store, and to my friends’ homes, I save a lot more money on gas.

 Now that my body is much more used to the cold, doesn’t shiver at a winter breeze, is immune to the weather because of its fitness, I’m not as inclined to turn the heater up as high as it’ll go just to be warm.